 The Department of Archaeology and Anthropology is based in the Medecroft Building on the University's Medecroft Campus.
 This Victorian building has been converted for use as classrooms, laboratories and offices.
 All laboratory, computing and teaching facilities are recently refurbished and of a high standard.

-Our facilities in Medecroft include a computer laboratory, an analytical laboratory and a teaching laboratory.
-In addition to facilities in Medecroft, we also make use of computer laboratories and larger teaching rooms on the adjacent King Alfred Campus.
+Our facilities comprise a computer laboratory, an analytical laboratory and a teaching laboratory and a finds and (wet) sample processing laboratory, and we have storage facilities for finds and environmental samples.
+We also make use of computer laboratories and larger teaching rooms elsewhere on campus.